 There is no limit to the number of times you can receive it and it is not convenient to wait until the last moment.

-The Church establishes that, if the sick person is unconscious, the sacrament of the sacrament of reconciliation may be administered to him/her. confession.
-Then the sacrament of the anointing of the sick.
+The Church establishes that, if the sick person is unconscious, the sacrament of confession can be administered.
+Then the sacrament of anointing of the sick.
 If a seriously ill person dies without receiving this sacrament, the Church recommends administering it during the first hours after death.

 Only priests (bishops and priests) are ministers of the Anointing of the Sick.
 It is the duty of pastors to instruct the faithful on the benefits of this sacrament.
 The faithful in particular, family members and friends, should encourage the sick to call the priest to receive the Anointing of the Sick.
 Catechism, 1516.